How to Communicate Better as a Student in NigeriaAugust 13, 2021

 Use clear words

 There’s always this temptation to sound intelligent while you write.
-Resist that urge as much as you can.
+Resist that urge to use vocabularies that your audience can’t comprehend.
 The purpose of writing is to speak to the reader, so make it easy for your reader to understand.
 Sometimes, complex or unpopular words will find their way in, and that’s not a problem.
 As long as you’re sure that it’s not an attempt to impress anybody, then you can leave it in.
 Let there be a takeaway from each paragraph you write.
 This is very important.

 Also, for term papers and other research writing, don’t hesitate to use professional jargon.
 It’s necessary to show expertise and proof that you really did your research.